kisom/otpc/README.md

   step).
 * call ./otpc -list to return a list of all accounts stored in the account store.

+## Supported types

+* google: SHA-1 6-character TOTP with 30-second period
+* hotp
+* totp

+## Import / export

+The account store can be imported from PEM or exported to PEM.
+Pass either "-export" or "-import", and provide the source (when importing) or destination (when exporting) file as the only argument.
+If "-" is used as a filename, otpc will use either standard input or standard output, as appropriate.

 ## The account store: